Orbi home mesh wifi system: Pros, cons and tips

 4.2.
 How much is a kilowatt of electricity

-A watt (W) it is a unit used to measure power.
+Watt (W) is a unit used to measure power.

-A Watt it is the amount of energy that our household appliances and devices need to function, the rate at which they consume energy.
+And a Watt is the amount of energy our household appliances and devices need to function, the rate at which they consume energy.

-One watt is the equivalent to electricity flowing at a rate of one joule per second.
+One watt is equivalent to electricity flowing at one joule per second.

-For example, a light bulb rated at 60 W will need that much amount of power to be able to produce a predetermined amount of light (lumens).
+For example, a light bulb rated at 60 W will need that much power to produce a predetermined amount of light (lumens).

-To convert Watts (W) to Kilowatts (kW) you need to divide the number of Watts by 1000.
+To convert Watts (W) to Kilowatts (kW), you must divide the Watts by 1000.

 kW = W/1000